Images are not accessible. You need to add in alt text to make them accessible.

 There are two types of images: informative and decorative.

-A decorative image does not add any additional information to the accompanying text.
+A decorative image does not add any additional information or context to the accompanying text.

 Decorative images do not need any accompanying text or alt text.
 However, if your image is decorative, consider whether you really need to include it.